Centurion Card Review: What to Know About the American Express Black Card

 A lot of people confuse the Amex Black Card with the Mastercard Black Card.
 Despite their similar names, the Mastercard isn’t quite on the same level of service.
 That said, the Mastercard Black card is a high-end credit card for those who travel a lot and who have excellent credit to qualify.

 The card comes with a hefty $495 annual fee, but that’s far less than you’d pay for the Centurion Card.
 It has perks like 1.5% cash back rewards (or 2% when redeemed for airfare), a 24/7 concierge and luxury benefits like airport lounge access, priority passes for travel, and a $100 annual airline credit.
 It provides some great travel benefits, just not to the same extent that Centurion cardholders will enjoy.

 The American Express Black Card vs The Mastercard Gold Card

 The Mastercard Gold Card is a gold-plated credit card that is comparable to the American Express Black Card—although it isn’t as expensive or as exclusive.
 It has a $995 annual fee and you can apply for it whenever you want—no invitation needed.

-The card gives users 1 point for every $1 they spend, but points are worth 2% when redeemed for cash back for travel.
+The card gives users 2 points for every $1 they redeem for cash back, but points are worth 2% when redeemed for cash back for travel.
 It also offers other travel benefits like a 24/7 concierge, Priority Pass Select access to airport lounges, and various forms of travel insurance.
 While it’s cheaper than the Amex Black Card, it’s still likely not worth it due to the very high annual fee.